yazhou2019/BNTR/README.md

 ```

 # Example 2: for simulations in the paper
-If you have already installed relavent R packages (including snow and related ones) in a linux server with multiple CPUs, you can reproduce the simulation in the following steps.
+If you have already installed R package snow (for the parallel computing) in a linux server with multiple CPUs, you can reproduce the simulation in the following steps.
 - Step 1. download all the codes in the repository
 - Step 2. set the tuning parameters in "./experiments/example/ParallelComput/parallel_source.R"
 - Step 3. set the number of CPUs for the computation in "./experiments/example/ParallelComput/parallel_replications.R"